 6. What happens next?

 After acceptance of your application the evaluation and examination process starts.
-This is explained in the award roadmap (see futher down on this side), where you can also find the timing for the current year.
+This is explained in the award roadmap (see futher down on this page), where you can also find the timing for the current year.
+You can read more about the evaluation process here.

 If your project is considered eligible for the Global QSA award, an additional fee will be invoiced by IAQ but only after your agreement to participate in the global competition.
 That fee has been set at 400 US $ for 2021.